1 Miles (1.6 KM)

 From £POA Per Week

-Girnick Cottage is a 3 bedroom property that sleeps 5 and is located in Kelso, Scotland.
-Girnick Cottage is pet friendly allowing for 1 pet.
+Girnick Cottage is a 3 bedroom self catering holiday accommodation that sleeps 5 and is located in Kelso, Scotland.
+This property is pet friendly allowing for 1 pet.
 Prices range from £217 to £1426 per week.
 Local to Ednam, Roxburgh, Eccles, Mindrum

 Set in glorious countryside just north of Kelso, with panoramic views towards the village of Smailholm, this charming holiday cottage is tastefully furnished to provide a comfortable base from which to explore.
 Kelso, 6 miles, set on the River Tweed has interesting and individual shops and eateries, an abbey, racecourse and ice rink.
 Excellent cycling, fishing and walking in the Eildon Hills, access to two 18 hole golf courses, historic houses at Floor Castle and Mellerstain, 2 miles.
 Cycle store at the property.
 Shops and pubs 6 miles.